-With this quick yeast rolls recipe, you can have homemade rolls ready in one hour!
+With this quick yeast rolls recipe, you can have yeast dinner rolls ready in one hour!
 These easy dinner rolls are buttery, fluffy, and so wonderful!

-Many people are intimidated of homemade rolls because they are scared of working with yeast.
-I’m here to tell you that these quick yeast rolls are not intimidating at all!
+Quick Yeast Rolls are easy homemade rolls that are ready from oven in just one hour.
+Many people are intimidated of homeade rolls because they are scared of working with the yeast.
+My recipe for these easy yeast rolls are not intimidating at all.
 Trust me, you can make these!

 What is rapid rise or instant yeast?